ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Viewing past, played fixtures should populate the pages with information.
-Go through all the pages and make a note of each attribute we need to save.
-These should be added to match, and given on match view, and taken away on match leave (This may fix issue 2, 3 & 4)
-2. MatchRatings adding to stats, not restarting them
-3. Clicking button on ratings page stacks elements
+1. Simulate needs to do all the stuff continue does
-4. MatchRatings needs to update with new positions
+2. MatchRatings needs to update with new positions
-5. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
+3. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
-6. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
+4. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
-7. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
+5. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-8. Update Bugs
+6. Update Bugs
-9. Write tests
+7. Write tests
-10. Add some images to pages / decorate some things or work on match logic
+8. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design